-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 12 Much lower A Ford vehicle assembly facility in Mexico discharges to fresh surface water, and therefore tracking this destination is relevant.
-Ford considers a change of 15% or more to be "much lower".
-While discharges to fresh surface water decreased by about 20% from 2017 to 2018, these discharges to fresh surface water are still a very small percentage (0.1%) of total discharges.
-We expect our discharges to fresh surface water to decrease in the future.
-Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not Ford discharged 10,263 megaliters to fresh surface water, groundwater or third party destinations in 2018, and did not discharge to brackish surface water or seawater, therefore this destination is not relevant.
-We do not expect to discharge to brackish surface water/seawater in the future.
-Groundwater Relevant 119 Much higher A number of Ford engine, transmission, and assembly facilities in Mexico discharge to groundwater, and therefore tracking this destination is relevant.
-Ford considers a change of 15% or greater to be "much higher".
-While discharges to groundwater increased by about 19% from 2017 to 2018, these discharges to groundwater are still a very small percentage (1%) of total discharges.
-We expect our discharges to groundwater to decrease in the future.
-Third-party destinations Relevant 10132 Lower Ford facilities discharged 10,132 megaliters to third-party destinations in 2018, therefore tracking this destination is relevant.
-Total vehicle production for Ford Motor Company decreased from 2017 to 2018, therefore water discharge to third party sources decreased as well.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 38 A Ford vehicle assembly facility in Mexico discharges to fresh surface water, and therefore tracking this destination is relevant.
+Ford considers a change of 15% or more to be "much higher".
+While discharges to fresh surface water increased from 2018 to 2019 due to the introduction of new product at the facility in Mexico, these discharges to fresh surface water are still a very small percentage (0.1%) of total discharges.

+Brackish surface water/seawater Not relevant Ford discharged 9155 megaliters to fresh surface water, groundwater or third party destinations in 2019, and did not discharge to brackish surface water or seawater, therefore this destination is not relevant.
+Groundwater Relevant 226 About the same A number of Ford engine, transmission, and assembly facilities in Mexico discharge to groundwater, and therefore tracking this destination is relevant.
+Ford considers a change of 5% or less to be "about the same".
+Discharges to groundwater are about the same from 2018 to 2019, and these discharges to groundwater are a small percentage (about 2.5%) of total discharges.
+Third-party destinations Relevant 8,891 Lower Ford facilities discharged 8891 megaliters to third-party destinations in 2019, therefore tracking this destination is relevant.
+Total vehicle production for Ford Motor Company decreased from 2018 to 2019, therefore water discharge to third party sources decreased as well.
 Ford considers a change of between 5% and 15% to be "lower".
-Discharges to third-party destinations decreased by 8 percent from 2017 to 2018.
+Discharges to third-party destinations decreased by 12 percent from 2018 to 2019.
 Third-party destinations include municipal wastewater treatment plants.
-We anticipate increasing our discharges to third-party destinations in the future.